 It should be noted that normative language such as “MUST” and “SHALL” used in this section is contextualized to the SIv2 only.
 That is, it should be interpreted to mean that it is mandatory for those that implement the SIv2.

 This SI design utilizes the OGC GeoPackage Encoding Standard [239] for data exchange, which MUST be implemented.
-An OGC WFS [93] MAY be included for compatibility purposes.

 3.6.1.2 Data Synchronization – Change Event Notification

-3.6.1.3 Webhook Subscriber Queuing Mechanism

-Change events triggered by the webhook notifier are managed through a durable fan-out queue to ensure that each subscriber's change events are handled independently by the SI although other similar mechanisms may be employed.
-Queue exchanges provide decoupled and asynchronous routing of messages to endpoints, which improve reliability, performance, scalability, and ease of implementation.
-Further, the fan-out queue exchange provides multi-endpoint support and queuing of messages for each subscriber.
-The queuing mechanism is an internal SI methodology for managing notifications to the subscribers of the SI.
-This does not impact the SI notification or content, as seen by the subscribers.
-A durable exchange simply improves the performance and survivability of the system, protecting messages from loss until consumed or deleted.
+The SI uses a REST Hook pattern that allows HTTPS endpoints of SI Clients to subscribe to change event notifications.

+The SI REST Hook subscribers such as the ECRF, LVF, MCS, GCS and MDS, MUST provide HTTPS endpoints for receiving notifications.
+Subscription is a one-time operation, via a REST API, for each REST Hook subscriber.

+The SI webhook event notification component sends change notifications to each subscriber as new transactions are committed to the GIS environment since the last change notification.
+Notifications apply to the entire footprint of the primary GIS environment and are sent to all subscribers.
+For example, subscriber A updates hourly and subscriber B updates daily. subscriber A’s transaction list will include the latest transactions from the last hour while subscriber B’s transaction list would include the latest transactions from the last day.

+Notifications are sent as JSON objects within an HTTPS POST to the subscriber’s endpoint.
+The purpose of the change event notification is to inform subscribers that updated data is available for synchronization.
+The change event notification consists of the following minimally required information, encoded within a JSON object:

+A globally unique transaction identifier;

+A single count of add/delete/update operations included in the transaction.

+The event notification method is based on a minimum necessary payload.
+This is done for performance, scalability, and security by minimizing event details exposed in the notification.

+Following is an example webhook JSON change notification:

+[

+“7891”,

+“7892”,

+“7893”

+]

+Transaction event identifiers MUST be locally unique to the SI Server, incremental and sequential, and SHOULD be gap-less.
+A possible embodiment is a counter (a 64-bit counter would support 18 quintillion transactions).
+Clients MUST be capable of dealing with occasional gaps in the transaction event identifiers without failing or loosing sequence.

+SI Servers MUST maintain subscribed Clients separately and manage messages to and from Clients asynchronously.

-3.6.1.4 SI RESTful API
+3.6.1.3 SI RESTful API

-The SI exposes an OpenAPI v3.0 RESTful API allowing the SI Clients, namely the LVF, ECRF, MCS, GCS, and MDS, to send scheduled or manually initiated requests to the SI Server.
+The SI exposes an OpenAPI v3.0 RESTful Application Programming Interface (API) allowing the SI Clients, namely the LVF, ECRF, MCS, GCS, and MDS, to send scheduled or manually initiated requests to the SI Server.
 The SI RESTful API enables SI Clients to perform high-level data consistency checks, or to refresh a Client environment.

-The SI RESTful API includes the following request methods:
+The SI RESTful API includes the following request method groupings:

 Subscribers – Allows SI Clients to subscribe and unsubscribe to transaction event notifications.

-Transactions – Supports transaction events, requesting specific transaction details, and exporting transactions in a specified supported format.
+Transactions – Supports transaction events and transaction details (i.e., the actual operations performed on the data within one transaction), provided in a specified supported format.

-Supported Formats – Returns a list of supported formats that transaction details can be exported to.O
+Supported Formats – Returns a list of supported formats that transaction details can be supplied into.

+In the API descriptions below, “Resource name...” means the combination of the OpenAPI “servers url” (expressed as “…” since this URL is locally defined) and “paths” values.
+For example and using the i3-defined YAML file, “Resource name.../subscribers/subscribe” would be “https://api.example.com/SpatialInterface/subscribers/subscribe”.

-3.6.1.4.1 Subscribers
+3.6.1.3.1 Subscribers